Cotalker/documentation/blog/2021-05-03-permissions-update.md

 </div>
 <div class="card__body">

 Giving permission has always been a problematic task.
-For this reason, we have re-arranged our default permissions by categories and hierarchy, making it simpler to assign them in access roles, while intensify security at the same time.
-Check out our new permissions, read their descriptions, look at the new permissions tree, and discover which ones will be deprecated.
+For this reason, we have re-arranged our default _permissions_ by categories and hierarchy, making it simpler to assign them in _access roles_ while intensifying security at the same time.
+Check out our _new permissions_, read their _descriptions_, look at the new _permissions tree_, and discover which ones will be _deprecated_.

 </div>
 <div class="card__footer">